OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

       y.y.y.y minion1
       z.z.z.z minion2

-4. If TF container images are stored in a secure docker registry, a Kubernetes secret must be created and referenced during `generate a singleyaml`_, with credentials of the private docker registry.
+4. If OpenSDN container images are stored in a secure docker registry, a Kubernetes secret must be created and referenced during `generate a singleyaml`_, with credentials of the private docker registry.